 How many adults and students will be in the classroom?

 Each class may have no more than 20 students.
 The ratio of adults to children is 1:11 or 2:20.

 What credentials will the teacher have?

 VPK teachers must have a CDA (Child Development Associate) or higher, such as an AA in Early Childhood or a Bachelor’s Degree in Pre-K – 3.
 If their degree is in a field outside of Early Childhood, they must have taken at least 6 hours of Early Childhood coursework.

-Can my child attend any school for kindergarten?
+Can my child attend any school for VPK?
+And what about kindergarten?

 Because VPK is optional, students who live in Seminole County may attend any SCPS VPK school- you do not have to attend your zoned school for VPK.
 However, once a student enters Kindergarten, he or she must attend the zoned school.